jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

 >
 > A quick check/sampling of the performance data for a large set of PDFs shows a performance factor [range](https://en.wikipedia.org/wiki/Range_(statistics)) of 0.9 ..
 4 times *faster* than SHA1B (eyeballed mean speed factor somewhere around 1.5 to 2), using the same machinery (C code, optimized "Release Build" binaries used for running the performance benchmark).

+## Post Scriptum

+Note the comment section at the top of the `xxx` source file, where we investigate the output size for any type of Base56 ..
+Base64 encoding: the conclusion is that Base58 (and Base58X) are the best option for short output (44 character 'digits' per 256 bits of binary input) when the 'output is a alphanumeric word' criterion is to be upheld: Base64 (and Base63) can deliver outputs that are 1 character shorter than this (43 'digits'), but do require the use of some non-alphanumeric characters, e.g. punctuation.
+This would then make such codes harder to parse in many scripting languages and would be affected by the 'encoding in URL and other foreign environments' as discussed at the start of this article.

+In that comment section, Base64 is the only potential contender, for it can be calculated faster than Base58(X), thanks to cheap bit-shifting replacing costly divide and modulo operations; none of the others are 'better' in any sense (same output size, same or worse calculus cost).

+### Use in an SQL database

+We *are* considering using shortened/folded 64-bit binary-numeric hash values as identifying primary keys in the new database layout, based on the consideration that the BASE58X Unique Identifier is a 44-long string and we will have quite a bit of data rows referencing that UID, e.g. annotation records, bibliography line records, etc.etc. all will be referencing the document they belong to via its UID and we can expect to run many MERGE queries: for that reason alone it might be beneficial to keep the linked index **numeric** for faster table merge and other query processing.
+Further thoughts on this can be read at [[Considering the database design - the trouble with a string UUID]].